4 Minutes to a Healthier Gut & Stronger Body

 🚫 Do NOT go beyond 4 minutes… More is not better.
 Research shows that extending HIIT sessions can stress the body unnecessarily and may reduce its benefits.
 Stick to short bursts for the best results.

-🍇 Nourish simply - Thrive Daily one meal at a time with my Gut Health Recipe Compendium — 850+ delicious, evidence-based recipes designed to heal and fuel your gut.
+🍇 Nourish and Thrive one meal at a time with my Gut Health Recipe Compendium — 850+ delicious, evidence-based recipes designed to heal and fuel your gut.

 References: